shoenot/spotter/README.md

 # spotter
-Spotify listening history logger
+## Spotify listening history logger

-Consists of two parts:
+### Consists of two parts:
-    - spotter: authenticates with Spotify, makes requests to the Spotify API for information, stores them in the Postgres database.
+- **spotter**: authenticates with Spotify, makes requests to the Spotify API for information, stores them in the Postgres database.
 It polls the spotify API every 5 minutes to get a list of all the songs that have been played since then.
-    - spotter-api: reads from the Postgres database (using readymade queries) and makes them available via API endpoints for integration into other stuff (website, etc.)
+- **spotter-api**: reads from the Postgres database (using readymade queries) and makes them available via API endpoints for integration into other stuff (website, etc.)

 ## Installation

 This is very much a personal project (for now at least) but I dont expect breaking changes, and its easy to set up:
 - ```git clone``` the repo and ```cd``` into it.
 - ```docker compose build```
 - ```docker compose up``` (do not pass the -d flag as you need to authenticate)
 - Go to the authentication link printed by the spotter.
 Once you authenticate successfully, it will automatically return.
 - You should be ready to go.
 Press d to detach from the docker logs and enjoy!

 ## API Reference